-This pinkish yellow, irregular ear grows solitary and in small trooping groups on soil in broad-leaf and mixed woods from spring to early autumn.
-The mushroom tend to grow under beech trees.
+Otidea onotica, also known as Lemon-Peel Cup, is a pinkish-yellow, irregular cup formed fungus that grows solitary and in small trooping groups on soil in broad-leaf and mixed woods from spring to early autumn.
+It tends to grow under beech trees.

 lemon-yellow to yellow or rosy orange.
 The ear-shaped cup is split down one side and has a stemlike, off-white base and wavy margin.
 The thin, pale flesh may develop rusty spots with age.

 Otidea leporina is found mostly in conifer forests.
 The dark brown Otidea smithii is common in the Rocky Mountains.
 Wynnea americana, which grows from a sclerotial mass, is also dark brown but with a reddish inner surface.